-Scalebreak® quickly removes deposits like lime, scale and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+Scalebreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses, and damage vital components.

-The fourth edition in our series, Cleaning With ScaleBreak®, features the steps for cleaning cooling towers with ScaleBreak.
+The fourth edition of our series, Cleaning With ScaleBreak®, features the steps for cleaning cooling towers with ScaleBreak.

 When cleaning cooling towers you will first need to visit our calculation tool at https://www.goodway.com/resources/calculators#!/cooling-tower so you know the proper amount of ScaleBreak needed and how long to perform the circulation.
 The information in the calculation tool allows you to adjust the amount based on the thickness of scale specific to your tower system.
 Please keep in mind that when cleaning a cooling tower you are also cleaning (the load), this is the equipment that the tower is cooling.